remp2020/crm-payments-module/README.md

 **How it works**

-If turned on, each payment is assigned a _payment country_ when the payment is created.
+If enabled, each payment is assigned a _payment country_ when the payment is created.
 Payment country is resolved according to multiple rules, sorted by priority:

-- country provided by `OneStopShopCountryResolutionDataProviderInterface` data provider
+- Country provided by `OneStopShopCountryResolutionDataProviderInterface` data provider.
-  - for example, `InvoiceModule` resolves the payment country depending on invoice address country
+  - For example, `InvoiceModule` resolves the payment country depending on invoice address country.
-- payment address country
+- Payment address country.
-- explicitly selected payment country, for example by user in sales funnel
+- Explicitly selected payment country, for example by user in sales funnel.
-- derived from previous payment (e.g. for recurrent payments)
+- Derived from previous payment (e.g. for recurrent payments).
-- derived from user's IP address location
+- Derived from user's IP address location.

 After resolving, _payment country_ is stored along with other payment data.
 Next, if payment is made outside the default country, OSS adjust VAT rates of the payment items.

 VAT rate is adjusted accordingly:

  - VAT rates for particular payment country are loaded from `vat_rates` DB table.
  - Table `vat_rates` contains only VAT rates of EU countries.
- - If no record is found, meaning it's one of the third countries (outside of EU), **0%** VAT rate is set .
+ - If no record is found, system considers that as the third country (outside of EU), **0%** VAT rate is used.
  - Otherwise, one of the loaded VAT rates (each country may have several VAT levels) is set.
  - VAT rate level is selected either by `OneStopShopVatRateDataProviderInterface` data provider or a "standard" VAT rate is applied.
    - Data provider may select VAT rate level depending on arbitrary rules, for example, for "print" payment items, "reduced" VAT rate level may be applied.